-This policy document covers the granting of awards under the Revaluation Relief and Public House Relief which covers a period of 12 months from 1st April 2018.
+This policy document covers the granting of awards under the Revaluation Relief which covers a period of 12 months from 1st April 2019.
 The decision to grant or not to grant discretionary relief is a matter purely for the Council.
-The Council's policy for granting other reliefs can be found on the Councils website www.fylde.gov.uk.